-By the time he was 15 years old he had travelled to over 20 countries in the world.
+By the time he was 15 years old, he had travelled to over 20 countries in the world.
 Ranging from Wildlife Safaris in Tanzania all the way to cycling down the coast of Thailand.
 Always accompanied by a camera.
 He loved taking pictures, but never considered it as anything more than a hobby.

-At the age of 17 he finished his secondary degree in Maths, Sciences and Languages in the Athenée Royal of St. Vith.
+At the age of 17, he finished his secondary degree in Maths, Sciences and Languages in the Athenée Royal of St. Vith.

 Unsure of what studies he wanted to choose at the age of 18, Chris decided to join the Belgian Army.
 He spent the next 3 years in an elite military unit: Para Commando.
 Being fit, ready and always prepared was part of his job and he enjoyed the physical and mental challenge this training and job demanded.

-In his free time he started showing interest in photography and spent weekends photographing anything he could put in front of his camera.
+In his free time, he started showing interest in photography and spent weekends photographing anything he could put in front of his camera.

 He saved up all his money and quit his position in the army and left behind his life in Belgium to travel around the world in 2011-2012 with his best childhood friend Frederic.
 This is where he understood that he wanted to combine his determination and readiness for a challenge and his passion for travel.

-He discovered that photography was the perfect job and that his existing knowledge and new found passion could offer him this opportunity.
+He discovered that photography was the perfect job and that his existing knowledge and newfound passion could offer him this opportunity.

 He started off as a product photographer – not knowing a thing about studio photography – and through his love for a challenge learnt the ropes of the job and helped build the most successful product photography business in Australia – SKUvantage.

 2016 Chris continued travelling and expanding his work further.
 Now officially an Olympus Visionary his travels were partially supported.
 Allowing him to travel for over 15 months and tackle ever more exciting projects in various parts of the world.
-Nicaragua, Cuba, Iceland, Faroe Islands and the Alps were some of the destinations he explored and captured before returning back to Sydney towards the end of 2016.
+Nicaragua, Cuba, Iceland, the Faroe Islands and the Alps were some of the destinations he explored and captured before returning back to Sydney towards the end of 2016.

-With a trip to South Africa and Namibia he challenged himself into new territory working on his new video series Adventure Photography On Location.
+With a trip to South Africa and Namibia, he challenged himself into new territory working on his new video series Adventure Photography On Location.

-Furthermore he completed his first adventure film, a highlining film in the Faroe Islands, which was selected as a finalist at the Banff Mountain Film Festival in October 2017 and will be touring the world all over 2018.
-He also attempted to climb Peak Lenin (7134m) and created a series of episodes of his adventures for his fast growing YouTube Channel.
+Furthermore, he completed his first adventure film, a highlining film in the Faroe Islands, which was selected as a finalist at the Banff Mountain Film Festival in October 2017 and will be touring the world all over 2018.
+He also attempted to climb Peak Lenin (7134m) and created a series of episodes of his adventures for his growing YouTube Channel.